-How to Diagnose and Resolve CSF IP Blocks: A Step-by-Step Guide Print
+🚀 How to Diagnose and Resolve CSF IP Blocks: A Step-by-Step Guide

-CSF (ConfigServer Security & Firewall) is an essential tool for server security, actively monitoring and blocking suspicious activity such as failed logins or brute-force attempts.
+ConfigServer Security & Firewall (CSF) is a crucial tool for server security, actively monitoring and blocking suspicious activities such as failed logins or brute-force attempts.
 This guide explains how to diagnose CSF blocks, find the root cause, and resolve the issue effectively.

 Example output: